lyteword/kjv/1-samuel/chapter-28.md

 <sup>23</sup> But he refused, and said, I will not eat.
 But his servants, together with the woman, compelled him; and he hearkened unto their voice.
 So he arose from the earth, and sat upon the bed.

-<sup>24</sup> And the woman had a fat calf in the house; and she hasted, and killed it, and took flour, and kneaded it, and did bake unleavened bread thereof:
+<sup>24</sup> And the woman had a fat calf in the house; and she hasted, and killed it, and took flour, and kneaded *it*, and did bake unleavened bread thereof:

-<sup>25</sup> And she brought it before Saul, and before his servants; and they did eat.
+<sup>25</sup> And she brought *it* before Saul, and before his servants; and they did eat.
 Then they rose up, and went away that night.